hiayami/employee-tracker/README.md

 * [Tests](#tests)
 * [Questions](#questions)
 ## Installation
-Ensure that you have node/npm installed as well as MySQL to run the application.
-Copy the repo to use.
+Clone the repo to use application.
 ## Usage
 This application is run in the command-line